Griefed/ServerPackCreatorExampleAddon/README.md

 their own features as
 they see fit.

-# 2. How
+# 3. How

-During the start of ServerPackCreator, all plugins are loaded and then started.
+During the start of ServerPackCreator, all addons are loaded and then started.
 As per the pf4j plugin lifecycle, you may use the `start()` method of your addon-class to run any operations needed to ensure your environment is set up.
 ServerPackCreator provides a nice `ServerPackCreatorExampleAddon`-class which you can extend if you so